Air Quality and One Simple Act

 The Air Quality Health Index or AQHI, is a tool designed to help you understand what the air quality around you means to your health.
 It will provide you with the information you need to protect your health by: limiting short-term exposure to air pollution during air quality events and adjusting your activity levels during air pollution events.
 It is also intended to provide advice on actions you can take to improve the quality of the air you breathe, especially in urban areas.

-Click here to find the AQHI in your community.
 The AQHI is measured in more than 20 communities in Alberta.
+To find the AQHI in your community, see:

 Meet Indi the Caterpillar!
 Indi is here to tell you about the Air Quality Health Index!